What’s A Common Adaptation To Cardiovascular Training That You’re Missing Out On

 You Recover Faster

-Worth mentioning: first things people notice is that DOMS (delayed onset muscle soreness) doesn't hit as hard, and overall recovery between workouts improves.
+One of the first things people notice is that DOMS (delayed onset muscle soreness) doesn't hit as hard, and overall recovery between workouts improves.
 This happens because your cardiovascular system becomes better at clearing metabolic waste products and delivering nutrients to recovering tissues.

 Everyday Life Gets Easier